EvAlignUX: Advancing UX Evaluation through LLM-Supported Metrics Exploration: Discussion

-While some participants viewed \systemName as a potential “teammate” in developing UX plans, the challenge remains in ensuring that LLM usage does not lead to the \textit{deskilling} of UX practitioners' research expertise.
 Previous literature has highlighted the ethical concerns and potential harms of over-reliance on LLMs in various domains.
-For instance, Ahmad \cite{ahmad2023impact} found that excessive dependence on AI in education led to students becoming passive, diminishing their decision-making abilities and negatively impacting cognitive skills.
+For instance, \citet{ahmad2023impact} found that excessive dependence on AI in education led to students becoming passive, diminishing their decision-making abilities, and negatively impacting their cognitive skills.
 Similarly, in human-AI co-creative writing, AI outputs are heavily influenced by the distribution of their training datasets \cite{10.1145/3308560.3317590, Argyle_Busby_Fulda_Gubler_Rytting_Wingate_2023}.
 Without considering users' unique needs, over-reliance on these outputs can result in research homogeneity and a lack of creativity \cite{10.1145/3630106.3658975, 10.1145/3591196.3593364}.
 Additionally, issues such as hallucination, lack of transparency, and algorithmic bias have been identified as major barriers to effective AI collaboration \cite{zhai2024effects}.
-Given the limitations of LLMs, future studies need to carefully consider and address the \textbf{\textit{ethical concerns}} raised to support the critical thinking of UX researchers.
-Here are some potential research directions:
+To mitigate these risks, future iterations of \systemName and similar tools could be designed with adaptive modes or adjustable feedback mechanisms that align with a user’s experience level.
+Such tailoring would help novices develop core competencies over time while allowing more experienced users to refine advanced strategies, ultimately supporting meaningful skill growth rather than hindering it.
+Given the limitations of LLMs, future studies need to carefully consider and address the \textbf{\textit{ethical concerns}} raised, ensuring that UX researchers remain critical, reflective, and ultimately self-reliant evaluators.
+Potential research directions include: